BottleRocketStudios/iOS-Container/README.md

 ## Example

-To run the example project, clone this repo, and open iOS Example.xcworkspace from the iOS Example directory.
+To run the example project, clone this repo and open `iOS Example/iOS Example.xcworkspace`.

 ## Requirements